organix/mycelia/actor_abi.md

 On entry to an actor behavior, we want as many registers available as we can get.
 The kernel's event dispatch loop does not use r4-r9 at all.
+Actor behaviors may use r4-r9 freely, without preserving them.
+Actor behaviors may also use r0-r3, although they should not expect them to survive a kernel call.
 Kernel procedures called from actor behaviors are required to preserve r4-r9, but may freely use r0-r3.
 Consistent special meanings are given to r10-r15.